Srinathi117/Srinathi117/README.md

 ## 👩‍💻 About Me

 🌱 I’m currently pursuing B.Tech in Artificial Intelligence and Data Science and continuously learning AI, Machine Learning, Deep Learning, NLP, and Computer Vision.

-🚀 Aspiring AI & Data Science Engineer with hands-on experience in building real-time AI applications using Python, TensorFlow, PyTorch, OpenCV, and Flask.
+🚀 Aspiring AI & Data Science Engineer with hands-on experience in building real-time AI applications using Python, TensorFlow, PyTorch, OpenCV and Flask.

-🧠 Strong interest in developing scalable, data-driven solutions and intelligent systems for real-world problems.
+🧠 Strong interest in developing scalable, data-driven solutions and intelligent systems for real-world problems

-👯 I’m looking to collaborate on Open Source Projects related to AI, Machine Learning, Deep Learning and Web-based AI applications.
+👯 I’m looking to collaborate on Open Source Projects related to AI, Machine Learning, Deep Learning and Web-based AI applications

 📫 How to reach me: srinathi486@gmail.com
 💼 LinkedIn: srinathi-k-739236306